-The fair value of options granted under the Rhinomed Limited ESOP is recognised as an employee benefits expense with a corresponding increase in equity.
+The fair value of options granted under the Rhinomed Limited ESOP is recognised as an employee benefit expense with a corresponding increase in equity.
 The total amount to be expensed is determined by reference to the fair value of the options granted:

-- including any market performance conditions (eg the entity's share price) - excluding the impact of any service and non-market performance vesting conditions (eg profitability, sales growth targets and remaining an employee of the entity over a specified time period), and - including the impact of any non-vesting conditions (eg the requirement for employees to save or hold shares for a specific period of time).
+- including any market performance conditions (e.g. the entity's share price) - excluding the impact of any service and non-market performance vesting conditions (e.g. profitability, sales growth targets and remaining an employee of the entity over a specified time period), and - including the impact of any non-vesting conditions (e.g. the requirement for employees to save or hold shares for a specific period of time).